How To Change Sheet Size In Revit

 2011-10-12,ten:36 PM #2

-Title blocks are families, like a door or a window except they are note.
+Re: Why can't you change the size of a sheet Title blocks are families, like a door or a window except they are note.
 When you create a sheet view you cull a title cake to use.
 If you determine you lot want a different size championship block yous need to make certain information technology is loaded into the project.
 Once it is y'all tin can swap a title block family for any other loaded one.

 Keep in mind that doesn't mean the view on the sheet will fit anymore, you'll have to fix the position of any views on the canvas as well as consider choosing dissimilar scales etc.